 Preheat oven according to temperature on clay packaging.

-Warm the clay with your hands by kneading it and stretching it until it becomes soft and easy to work with.
+Warm a small amount of the clay with your hands by kneading it and stretching it until it becomes soft and easy to work with.

 Cover your work surface with parchment paper or wax paper and tape it down as unbaked clay can damage finished surfaces.